 |Why Do The Abused Stay?

-Many people often ask, "Why do women stay?"
+Many people often ask, "Why do they stay?"
 It is important to understand that each victim of abuse will have their own list of reasons as to why they remain in a violent relationship.
 Here is a list of common reasons a victim might stay.

 Fear of the batterer's violence: